 Girl, Wash Your Face Review

 Wow, Girl, Wash Your Face is amazing!
-I learned so many lessons from the Blinkist summary that it was hard to pick just three.
 This book has me pumped up to go make my dreams happen, and I know it will do the same for you!

 Who would I recommend the Girl, Wash Your Face summary to?